-Here are some reasons why your lead to lease conversion rates are low, resulting in high vacancy rates:
+Here are some reasons why your conversion rates are low, resulting in high rental vacancy rates:

 Want to discover more reasons why your renters are leaving?
 Read our article for learning ways to minimize your tenant turnover.

 Property managers can never be at rest if they have vacant properties, neither can those tenants whose leases are about to end and are searching for a better place to move in.
-Your occupied properties are barely recovering profits, on top of that, the burden of a vacant property can increase your expenses.
-Don’t worry, as we have shortlisted ten tips for you, guaranteed to lower your vacancy rates faster: an answer renter inquiries and book tours within seconds.
+Your occupied properties are barely recovering profits, on top of that, the burden of a vacant property is increasing your expenses.

 According to research, 52% of people use the internet to find a house.
 As a property manager, you need to make sure your properties are listed on all the sites your prospective leads might be using for their house hunt.

-Most property managers use Zillow for listing, which is free and outcome-oriented.
-But with the rising competition in the industry, only listing yourself on Zillow is not enough.
+Most property managers use Zumper for listing, which is free and outcome-oriented.
+But with the rising competition in the industry, only listing yourself on Zumper is not enough.
 There are plenty of other free-listing sites that you can use for reaching out to a wider target audience.

 A common issue Property Managers face is, filtering out window-shoppers from a pool of prospective leads.
 It is better to switch to a property management automation software, which pre-screens the tenants for you and sends you alerts only for high-quality leads.

 Listings can definitely give your properties more exposure, but your job doesn't end there, look around and see how you can make the most out of this pandemic through technology.